intel-retail/rtsf-at-checkout-reference-design/docs_src/device_services.md

 - `payment-success`
 - `basket-close`

-`device-scale-mqtt` - Accepts the above Scale events and defines the following device command for the single Scale Event:
+`scale-mqtt` - Accepts the above Scale events and defines the following device command for the single Scale Event:

-- `scale-item`
+- `weight`

-`device-cv-roi-mqtt` - Accepts the above ROI events and defines the following device command for the single CV ROI Event:
+`cv-roi-mqtt` - Accepts the above ROI events and defines the following device command for the single CV ROI Event:

 - `cv-roi-event`

-`device-rfid-roi-mqtt` Accepts the above RFID events and defines the following device command for the single RFID ROI Event:
+`rfid-roi-mqtt` Accepts the above RFID events and defines the following device command for the single RFID ROI Event:

 - `rfid-roi-event`